advent2024

 }

-Reasoning: This visualization allows you to see the identified plots overlaid on the garden grid.
+Reasoning: This visualization allows you to see the identified plots overlaid on the garden grid with distinct colors.
 You can visually inspect if the plots were correctly identified, if merges happened as expected, and if the shapes match the input.
-This is invaluable for debugging the complex parsing logic.
+This is invaluable for debugging the complex parsing logic, especially with spatial data.

 There is also a Debug implementation for Plot in plot.rs which lists the segments for a single plot organized by row number, providing a more detailed look at the structure of an individual plot.